-When the Romans invaded Britain in AD43, there was already a complicated tribal society in place - but few of the things we'd recognise in a modern civilisation.
 The impact of the Romans can be seen across England, from Dover to Hadrian's Wall.
 And they still have an impact on our modern landscape and culture.

 Take a look at seven ingenious innovations that you'd find in Roman Britain.

 From military structures such as forts and walls (including Hadrian's Wall) to engineering innovations like baths and aqueducts, the most obvious impact of the Romans that can still be seen today is their buildings.

 Most buildings in Iron Age Britain were made of timber and were often round in form.
 The Romans built in stone, in straight lines and in a grand scale.
 Large settlements did exist in Britain before the Romans arrived, but they were the first to introduce significant 'towns' and administrative centres built to a plan.